12saswat/eCommerce-Replica-Amazon-clone-/README.md

 # eCommerce-Replica-Amazon-clone-
-This is the clone of amazon website
+This is the clone of amazon website.
+This is only a web page.